troydhanson/kernel/07.chardev_ioctl/README.md

 ```

 Notice that the third count remained at 10.
 This is
-because we had toggled the driver mode sing our ioctl.
+because we had toggled the driver mode with our ioctl.

 Clean up: